 The latest indigenous sites I’ve visited and documented, with links to historical records where available.
 To find a specific site or search by site features, use the Indigenous Site Search.

-An Aboriginal rock art shelter above the Hawkesbury River, which has four bird-like figures in red ochre.
+An Aboriginal rock art site in Hunters Hill above the Lane Cove River, which has two complex red ochre motifs.

 INDIGENOUS SITES BY PARK